 It is designed to last only a set number of years.
 For children, though, term life insurance on children usually lasts up to age 25.
 You want a term life insurance policy that will convert to whole life with no evidence of insurability.
 Nearly all juvenile term life policies offer this option.
 However, you also want a policy that, once converted, will give you guaranteed purchase options.
 These options come with no evidence of insurability.

 Term life is very affordable.
 A $20,000 or $25,000 term life plan may cost $25 to $30 a year.
 (Maybe a bit more depending on the carrier).
 Yes, a year.
 How much college will $30 a year buy in 18 years?
 Just over $1,100.
 That won’t buy a lot of college at all!

-A word to the wise.
+A word to the wise with all of these options.
 You had better have life insurance for yourself.
 A carrier will not approve your child if you have little to no or very little life insurance on yourself.

 (1) children do unfortunately die.
 You will have money in case this happens.